 The screening of Indalo Yethu, a research documentary from the Living Landscapes Project, highlighted the importance of rethinking conservation methodologies to center communities.
 The project adopts a “slow research” approach researchers share language and culture with local communities, walk instead of drive, and deliberately engage over time to build trust.
 Case studies focused on Isimangaliso and Mapungubwe explored themes of survival, resistance, and resilience.
 The film emphasizes that conservation and local livelihoods can coexist, and it foregrounds the emotional experiences of both communities and researchers.
 Key reflections included the disruptive effects of forced conservation, such as threats to identity, economic vulnerability, and social tensions.
 The film challenges traditional fortress conservation by illustrating how exclusion from land diminishes belonging and disrupts culture.
 It raises critical questions about why people risk their lives to maintain their way of life, highlighting a deep sense of connection to land and livelihoods.
 The documentary calls for a participatory approach to conservation, where the perspectives of communities are central.
 Moving forward, the Living Landscapes Initiative promotes collaborative partnerships, multi-functional ecosystems, benefit-sharing with local communities, and recognition of social movements as environmental advocacy.
 The overall message: conservation must be co-designed with people to address spatial and social justice, creating “living landscapes” where people and nature thrive together.

 Thembela Kepe: As discussant, he said the film effectively tells history while giving voice to local communities in an accessible, engaging way, emphasizing the collective “yethu” (ours) rather than individual perspectives.
 Key insights include how conservation often overlooks people's rights, yet these can coexist with environmental goals.
-The methodology walking with communities, speaking their languages, and engaging slowly enabled deeper understanding and trust.
+The methodology of walking with communities, speaking their languages, and engaging slowly enabled deeper understanding and trust.
 The film highlighted recurring themes of force, violence, and disruption of culture, showing the risks people take to preserve their way of life.
 Kepe noted the strong sense of belonging among communities and emphasized that these actors are engaging in “good trouble” to protect their livelihoods and heritage.

 Howard Hendriks: Hendriks highlighted that the film grounds history in lived reality and underscores the complexity of land issues in South Africa.
 He critiqued fortress conservation for displacing people, which threatens identity, creates economic vulnerability, and sparks social tension, particularly for community-based rangers.
 Hendriks praised the moment SANParks leadership was asked to envision the future of conservation, noting the absence of community perspectives.
 He stressed that communities desire a connection with nature and harmonious living, and that SANParks now has a responsibility to consult and integrate these voices into future conservation planning.